jenningscouk/jenningscouk.github.io/index.md

   <div markdown="1">
 ## Supplier Auditing

 <H2>Your organisation’s key suppliers are important to ensure you meet your customer’s expectation with the minimal extra costs.
-Working with your suppliers is an important step to make them aware of your requirements and to show them that they important to you as an effective supplier.  <BR>
+Working with your suppliers is an important step to make them aware of your requirements and to show them that they important to you as an effective supplier.  <BR><BR>

 Our supplier audits can be tailored to your organisation’s needs and can be from a half day to multiple day’s duration.
-A full report is provided together with agreed actions and timescales accordingly.  <BR>
+A full report is provided together with agreed actions and timescales accordingly.  <BR><BR>

-Follow up audits are scheduled as required to ensure action closure, prior to first off production or subsequent production runs.<BR>
+Follow up audits are scheduled as required to ensure action closure, prior to first off production or subsequent production runs.<BR><BR>

 ## Outsourcing to China or other low cost economy?
-We offer tailored packages to conduct effective supplier audits throughout China and Asia pacific.<BR>
+We offer tailored packages to conduct effective supplier audits throughout China and Asia pacific.<BR><BR>

-## Audits conducted include the following:<BR>
+## Audits conducted include the following:<BR><BR>

 ## Exporting / Importing / Due diligance / Capability / Process control / Product based
 </H2>